Next College Student Athlete

 Next College Student Athlete (NCSA) is a for-profit organization that connects middle and high school student-athletes with college coaches.
 NCSA teaches middle and high school student-athletes about the college recruiting process.
+As of 2025, the organization has more than 750 employees.

-The NCSA Athletic Recruiting team consists of coaches, scouts and former college athletes.
 NCSA Athletic Recruiting was included in the 2012 Inc. 5000, and in the top 20 of Crain's Fast Fifty in both 2013 and 2012.

 History

 Chris Krause grew up in Chicago, Illinois, where he played high school football.

 Chris Krause later played collegiate football at Vanderbilt University, where he was a linebacker and nose guard.
 Finding the recruiting process difficult to navigate as a student, he founded NCSA Athletic Recruiting.
 Krause set out to bring recruiting technology together to help high school athletes gain exposure to a network of coaches.
 The NCSA gives students options that lead to careers after college.

 NCSA has over 350 former college athletes on staff, including Sue Enquist, Tunde Oshinowo and Cecil Martin.
 They have also helped many athletes such as Bryan Bulaga, Patrick Brown and Jason Straight.

 Following his collegiate career, Chris Krause began working for recruiting service, College Prospects in the Chicago region.
 Chris Krause founded the National Collegiate Scouting Association (NCSA) in 2000.